tzarrsf/cms-tools-nonenhanced/README.md

 ## cms-tools-nonenhanced

 This project contains Apex and JAVA code relevant to Salesforce Commerce CMS functionality.
-Special thanks to Kevin Kintzley fo contributing this solution as part og the Code It Forward effort!
+Special thanks to Kevin Kintzley for contributing this solution as part of the Code-It-Forward effort!

 # CMS Tools QuickStart